Giving Compass’ Take:

 • Teachers play a role in the quality of education that girls in Uganda receive.
 How can organizations that want to advance girls’ education initiatives start by encouraging the teachers to have those same goals?

-• For a more in-depth look at girls’ education, read the Giving Compass Gender Equality Guide.
+• For a more in-depth look at girls’ education, read the gender equality guide.

 Uganda has made significant progress in promoting girls’ education in recent years.
 Policies improving access and enrollment have been reformed, primary enrollment rates have increased dramatically, and more girls than ever are completing school at all levels.